Photography and the Amish

 - Amish 101

-- 34655
+- 53401

 Ohio’s Amish Country Magazine’s Facebook page and website get a lot of comments about photography and the Amish.
 Most non-Amish think it’s against their religion to be photographed.
 It’s actually NOT against an Amish person’s religion to be photographed.
 The Amish religion does, however, prohibit POSING for photographs.

 If you ask an Amish person for permission to take their picture, most will politely say no, as this could be construed as a willingness to pose.
-Most Amish say they could care less if people take their picture, provided the photographers are respectful.
+Most Amish say they could not care less if people take their picture, provided the photographers are respectful.
 Some Amish have recounted stories of tourists driving up their driveway and boldly walking onto their front lawn to take a photograph.
 One woman recalled a time when a tourist stopped her buggy and held the reins of the horse until his wife could get a photo!
 Stories like these aren't the norm, but keep in mind a few disrespectful photographers can generate a great deal of bad feeling within the Amish community.

 While the rule against posed photography generally holds, general attitudes toward photography have been evolving, at least among certain segments of the Amish population.
 This may be due to increased Amish contact with the world, due to an occupational shift that has seen them opening businesses requiring greater contact with outsiders.